digi4care/svelte-lazyloading-components-ssr/README.md

 // +page.server.js

-lets say we are fetching data from an external db. constructing an array with the component name and it's content if available.
+lets say we are fetching data from an external db. constructing an array with the component name and it's content, if some content is available.

 // +page.js